danieledurante/nEM/Application to Election Data/Election-Data-Tutorial.md

                                           time_NR_EM_alpha_0.25, delta)
 ```

-**3 Performance Classical 3-step algorithm (three-step maximization)** &gt; As discussed in the paper, since all the three-step runs converge systematically to local modes, we do not study the number of iterations to reach convergence.
+**3 Performance Classical 3-step algorithm (three-step maximization)**
+> As discussed in the paper, since all the three-step runs converge systematically to local modes, we do not study the number of iterations to reach convergence.
 In fact, these routines never converge to the maximum log-likelihood.
 Also the number of drops in the log-likelihood sequence is somewhat irrelevant to evaluate the three-step methods, since the estimation routines are based on two separate maximizations in steps 1 and 3, not directly related to the full-model log-likelihood.

 ``` r
 Table_Performance[,5] <- performance_algo(max_llik, Rep_Tot, llik_3_step_classical,